wlonk/arcadia/arcadia.md

 accord of both parties involved.

 Relationships are constrained, though.
 You cannot be intimates with the entire world.
-At any time, you may have no more than two level four relationships, three level three, and five level two.
+At any time, you may have no more than two level three relationships, three level two, and five level one.
 Yes, these numbers are small; it's a game, the cast is likewise small.

 ### Reputations